 A: Walking behind the funeral cortège from Kensington Palace to Westminster Abbey.

-In a 2017 interview with The Daily Telegraph, the prince acknowledged what?
+interview with The Daily Telegraph, the prince acknowledged what?

 A: That he sought counseling after two years of "total chaos" while struggling to come to terms with the death of his mother.

 Like his father and brother, Harry was educated where?

 A: At independent schools.

 A: At London's Jane Mynors' nursery school and the pre-preparatory Wetherby School.